guillaumeschwartz76/Cub3D/README.md

 ## Executing Cub3D

-For executing the programm, you must choose a map which is on maps directory.
+For executing the program, you must choose a map which is on maps directory.
 Some maps are deliberately false to test parsing.

 ```shell